jensdietrich/yamf/yamf-bytecodechecks/README.md

 This module contains support for performing some basic bytecode checks.

- 1. the action (`nz.ac.vuw.yamf.checks.jbytecode.JByteCodeActions::getClass`) build an instance of `JClass` from a byte code file (.class)
+ 1. the action (`JByteCodeActions::getClass`) build an instance of `JClass` from a byte code file (.class)
- 2. Checks (`nz.ac.vuw.yamf.checks.jbytecode.JByteCodeChecks`) contains various check for such instance, e.fg. whether certain fields or methods are present, whether the class extends a certain superclass etc
+ 2. Checks (`JByteCodeChecks`) contains various check for such instance, e.fg. whether certain fields or methods are present, whether the class extends a certain superclass etc

 __Limitations and ideas:__